 Maintain a timeline

-Competitive benchmarking is an extremely time consuming process as it involves researching competitors, analyzing opportunities of improvement, and implementing changes.
+Competitive benchmarking is an extremely time-consuming process as it involves researching competitors, analyzing opportunities for improvement, and implementing changes.
 It is advisable to limit the scope of benchmarking to research and other activities that can be finished within a time period that reflects a typical planning cycle in the company.
 By doing so, businesses can analyze how they compare to their competitors early in the cycle, implement changes, and share the results that can help in better planning for the next quarter.
+Request a free proposal to know more.

 Take inspiration from other industries